 Business owned and business led, Business Improvement Districts focus on improving the trading environment for businesses through improved promotion, safer streets and initiatives and incentives to improve business-to-business opportunities and strengthen resilience.
 Funded by a levy on local businesses, they give businesses a powerful role in the development of their area.

-There are six existing BIDs in Lambeth with others emerging:
+There are seven existing BIDs in Lambeth with others emerging:

 Sections in this guide (click title to view)

 - 4. Streatham

 - 7. West Norwood and Tulse Hill

 South Bank BID is a unique partnership of the major organisations is South Bank, Waterloo and Blackfriars.
 The partnership has a long-term commitment to improving everyday experience of the area for employees, visitors and residents alike.

 South Bank BID has transformed the area into one of the most exciting destinations in the UK.
 Its programmes have had a real impact which will ensure this area is the future heart of London.

 This BID covers the High Road from Telford Avenue to Streatham Common South and is made up of businesses from the local area.
 A five-year business plan has been created in consultation with the local community and outlines an ambitious programme to improve the quality of the High Road and boost the trading environment.